itsyaboijonah/FreqIQ/README.md

 # FreqIQ

-This project implements a simple iOS quiz for refining the player's ability to hear and distinguish between frequency bands.
+This project implements a simple iOS quiz game for refining the player's ability to hear and distinguish between frequency bands.

 For each question in the quiz, the player will hear a pink noise sample with one of 10 possible frequencies boosted by 12dB.
 They must then select the correct option out of 4 possible answers, with their total score being tracked throughout the quiz.